+1 888 340 6572 Try free for 30 days

 Market Data Playback

-Market replay is a great way to learn about trading without risking your money.
+Market replay and simulated trading on replayed historical data is a great way to learn about trading without risking your money.
 This feature is especially important for discretionary traders who use price patterns and other methods, which are difficult to incorporate into trading models and strategy trading.
 For technical information on this feature look at the related Wiki page.

 MultiCharts